daxiaoluo/SENTS-reproduction/README.md

 patch -s -p0 < file.patch
 ~~~

-8. Get help on using the Makefile to run the system
+8. Get help on using the Makefile to run the Text Simplification system
 ~~~bash
 make help
 ~~~